AMSC 662 / CMSC 662 Computer Organization and Programming for Scientific Computing

 Matlab will be assumed as a common language.

-Some assignments may require C or Fortran, but detailed templates
+Some assignments will require C, but detailed templates

 and complete instructions will be given.